Mindset Pharma CEO, James Lanthier, Issues Letter to Shareholders Discussing Expansion of Drug Discovery Efforts into Novel Non-Hallucinogenic Therapeutics

-/EIN News/ -- TORONTO, March 28, 2023 (GLOBE NEWSWIRE) -- Mindset Pharma Inc. (CSE: MSET) (FSE: 9DF) (OTCQB: MSSTF) (“Mindset” or the “Company”) today issued a letter to shareholders from James Lanthier, Chief Executive Officer of Mindset.
+TORONTO, March 28, 2023 (GLOBE NEWSWIRE) -- Mindset Pharma Inc. MSET 9DF MSSTF ("Mindset" or the "Company") today issued a letter to shareholders from James Lanthier, Chief Executive Officer of Mindset.

 Dear Fellow Shareholders: